Italian pasta king puts company in hot water with anti-gay comment

 "We may not agree with him but he is just expressing his opinion and doing it in a respectful way," said JasonD79, who said he was gay, in reaction to a news story on Facebook.
 "He is not saying gays can't work for them or anything, he is just saying he will not do an ad with a gay family."

+After its first apology, Barilla posted a second, more contrite version on its U.S. Facebook page several hours later that recognised that it may have offended some of its own employees.

+"While we can't undo recent remarks, we can apologise.
+To all of our friends, family, employees, and partners that we have hurt or offended, we are deeply sorry," it read.

-Only time will tell how much the boycott will hurt Barilla, which saw profits tumble 21 percent in 2012.
+Only time will tell how much the boycott will hurt Barilla, which saw profit tumble 21 percent in 2012.

 "In the short term, it is a threat to sales.
 What's yet to be seen is, is there really going to be a long-term impact?"
 McCown said.